EdwardsWK/Final-Year-Module-Picker/README.md

 # JavaFX Final Year Module Selection Tool
 This repository contains the coursework for the JavaFX Final Year Module Selection Tool, which is a project for a university module.
 This coursework was created solely by myself, [Wil K Edwards](https://github.com/.EdwardsWK).
+At this time, the coursework is still being edited and enhanced

 The objective of this assessment is to design and implement an object-oriented system using Java classes and advanced libraries within the Java SDK.
 The project involves building a graphical user interface (GUI) that allows second-year undergraduate computing students to select their final year module options based on their chosen course of study.